enkidevs/curriculum/javascript/node/code-style-recommendations/styling-brackets.md

   };
 }
 ```
-At the first glance, both functions seem to return the same object (emphasis on *object*), which contains the property `status`.
+At the first glance, both functions seem to return the same **object**, which contains the property `status`.
 However, the output is as follows:

 ```js
 console.log(right().status);
 // right